-CARB has invited Native American tribes to consult on the draft AB 32 Scoping Plan Update.
-Requests for consultation on the draft Plan should be submitted to CARB by August 4, 2022.
+CARB has invited Native American tribes to consult on the draft Assembly Bill (AB) 32 Scoping Plan Update.
 CARB will hold a listening session and webinar for tribes on the draft Plan on August 24, 2022.
 Information is available here.

 CARB will hold its next Board meeting on August 25-26, 2022.
 The full agenda will be available here 10 days prior to the meeting.
+At the meeting, the Board will consider the Community Emissions Reduction Plan for the South Los Angeles Community, developed under the AB 617 Community Air Protection Program.